 Morgann's primary focus is aiding music students of all ages in their pursuit and enjoyment of music by helping each to develop their unique voice and talents.
 She currently teaches flute lessons and college level courses in Lancaster, PA and the surrounding area.
 Davis Flute Studio hosts two student recitals yearly as well as an annual Flute Day featuring chamber music and guest teachers.
 Beyond teaching, performances such as house concerts, orchestral work, and chamber music serve as an outlet to share an infectious love of music.
-Morgann can be heard on stage with ensembles including the Endless Mountain Music Festival, Lancaster Symphony Orchestra, Allegro Orchestra of Lancaster, Harrisburg Symphony and Kennett Symphony.
+Morgann can be heard on stage with ensembles including the Endless Mountain Music Festival, Lancaster Symphony Orchestra, Allegro Orchestra of Lancaster, Harrisburg Symphony, Reading Symphony, and Kennett Symphony.
 Prior to moving to Pennsylvania, Morgann performed with ensembles such as the Dubuque Symphony and Madison Symphony.

 A strong advocate for the value of music and the arts, Morgann was previously on the Career and Artistic Development Committee of the National Flute Association, where she was the first coordinator of the entrepreneurship focused C.R.E.A.T.E.
 Project Competition.
 Morgann currently serves on the board of the Allegro Chamber Orchestra where she works to engage a non-traditional audience and enhance music education efforts.
-Her newest role is as the director of NextGEN Youth Music which provides five youth music ensembles to students in Lancaster County.
+Her newest role is as the program director of NextGEN Youth Music which provides five youth music ensembles to students in Lancaster County.

-Morgann created the Story Soundtracks program with Duke Street branch of the Lancaster Pubic Library as a way to combine her love of reading and music.
+Morgann created the Story Soundtracks program with the Duke Street branch of the Lancaster Pubic Library as a way to combine her love of reading and music.
 The pilot program featured three children's stories where students who attended became the composers, writing the soundtracks for instruments like alto flute and bass clarinet.